timjrobinson/ssb-db2-examples/README.md

 Categories and filenames are in alphabetical order.
 You can find the files in examples/category/name.js.
 You can run the index.js file to see how to use each of these different queries.

-### Blobs
+### Messages

-#### get-blob
+#### get-all-messages

-How to retrieve a blob via ID
+Get all messages in your database

-#### get-random-blob
+#### get-message

-How to retrieve a random blob
+Get a single message by ID.

 ### Posts

 #### get-likes

-How to get total likes for a post and a list of User ID's that liked a post.
+Get total likes for a post and a list of User ID's that liked a post.

 #### get-post

-How to get information about a post.
+Get a single post by ID.
+This is the same as get-message but nothing will be returned if the type of the message is not `post`.

 ### Users